YunoHost-Apps/navidrome_ynh/README.md

 You can configure Navidrome by editing this file `/var/lib/navidrome/navidrome.toml` using the [documentation](https://www.navidrome.org/docs/usage/configuration-options/).

 The music is to be stored in the folder `/home/yunohost.navidrome/Music`.

+You must activate public site if you want to connect a client player to Navidrome.

 ## Documentation